cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 - `a ^ b`: the bit-wise exclusive OR operation between `a` and `b`
 - `a & b`: the bit-wise AND operation between `a` and `b`
 - `a || b`: the concatenation of `a` and `b`
+- `a mod b`: the remainder of the Euclidean division between `a` as the dividend and `b` as the divisor
 - `LE64(x)`: the little-endian encoding of 64-bit integer `x`
 - `Pad(x, n)`: padding operation.
 Trailing zeros are concatenated to `x` until the total length is a multiple of `n` bits.
 - `Truncate(x, n)`: truncation operation.
 The first `n` bits of `x` are kept.